ipld/ipld/design/tricky-choices/ordering.md

   This interface typically has some way to get an iterator for map contents.
   This iterator should be order-preserving in most node implementations.
 	- We recommend this because you'll get the best compositional bang-for-buck if you take this approach when writing your library.
-	  (If you use maps that don't maintain order, and try to rely on, say, [DAG-CBOR](/docs/codecs/known/dag-cbor/)'s sorting: you'll get some things to work, but later have problems correctly handling Selectors on non-canonical data in that codec; or handling the round-tripping or applicaiton of Selectors on other non-sorted codecs (like JSON!) correctly at all.
+	  (If you use maps that don't maintain order, and try to rely on, say, [DAG-CBOR](/docs/codecs/known/dag-cbor/)'s sorting: you'll get some things to work, but later have problems correctly handling Selectors on non-canonical data in that codec; or handling the round-tripping or application of Selectors on other non-sorted codecs (like JSON!) correctly at all.
 Don't put yourself in that situation.)

 - An IPLD library's "Node" interface and implementations may wish to include some feature which let a node say what, if any, sorted order it contains.
   This can allow other features based on sorting to work quickly and efficiently (they can just check if the data *is* sorted, rather than needing to verify it).